Eyescale/Consensus/Examples/Converter/README.txt

 Name
-	./Examples/Translator
+	./Examples/Converter

 Synopsis
-	The sample code in the ./Examples/Translator directory provides an example of how to implement a translator using the Consensus Yak transducer.
+	The sample code in the ./Examples/Converter directory provides an example of how to implement a converter using the Consensus Yak transducer.

 Usage
-	./translate [-n]
+	./convert [-n]

 Description
-	The program translates Consensus 'in condition' statements provided by the user into their equivalent C counterpart, according to the grammar specified in the ./Examples/Translator/scheme.y resource file and example usage given in the ./Examples/System sample code.
+	The program converts Consensus 'in condition' statements provided by the user into their equivalent C counterpart, according to the grammar specified in the ./Examples/Converter/scheme.y resource file and example usage given in the ./Examples/System sample code.

-	User inputs not starting with 'in ' or 'in(' or 'in:' or 'in~' are reproduced as they are by the program - the idea being that the translator will convert Cn statements from within C files and leave the C part of the code unmodified.
+	User inputs not starting with 'in ' or 'in(' or 'in:' or 'in~' are reproduced as they are by the program - the idea being that the converter will translate Cn statements from within C files and leave the C part of the code unmodified.

-	The option -n invokes a different, non-tokenized implementation of the translator to provide exactly the same results.
+	The option -n invokes a different, non-tokenized implementation of the converter to provide exactly the same results.

 Examples
 	yak1$ in : state